bossmido/tag-surfer/README.md

         \ }
     \}

 ## Commands

 #### :Tsurf

-This command opens the *Tag Surfer* window at the bottom of Vim.
+This command opens the *Tag Surfer*.
 See the *Quick start* section for how to interact with the search results list.

 #### :TsurfSetRoot

 Use this command when you want to specify a custom root for your project.
 This command may be useful if your project root cannot be located with any of the markers in `g:tsurf_root_markers`.

+If you run the command with no arguments the current working directory is used (the one that is printed by the comamnd `:pwd`), otherwise you have to specify an absolute path (you can safely use `~` or `$HOME` for the home directory).

 Note that when you set a custom root for your project this will have always the precedence over the markers specified in `g:tsurf_root_markers`.

 #### :TsurfUnsetRoot